-1.1.7 Dust Particle Size - The Problem of Martian Dust <2 Microns and Wind Speeds

-Balme and Greeley18 also state, "The Martian atmosphere is thinner than Earth's... so much higher wind speeds are required to pick up sand or dust on Mars.
-Wind tunnel studies have shown that, like Earth, particles with diameter 80-100 μm (fine sand) are the easiest to move, having the lowest static threshold friction velocity, and that larger and smaller particles require stronger winds to entrain them into the flow.
-However, much of Mars' atmospheric dust load is very small, and the boundary layer wind speeds required to entrain such fine material are in excess of those measured at the surface (Magalhaes et al., 1999).20 Nevertheless, fine dust is somehow being injected into the atmosphere to support... haze and ... local... and global... dust storms."
+1.1.7 Dust Particle Size - The Problem of Martian Dust <2 Microns and Wind Speeds that, like Earth, particles with diameter 80-100 μm (fine sand) are the easiest to move, having the lowest static threshold friction velocity, and that larger and smaller particles require stronger winds to entrain them into the flow.
+However, much of Mars' atmospheric dust load is very small, and the boundary layer wind speeds required to entrain such fine material are in excess of those measured at the surface (Magalhaes et al., 1999).20 Nevertheless, fine dust is somehow being injected into atmosphere to support... haze and ... local... and global... dust storms."